-Runners will race on the North Shore of Pittsburgh, cross each of the three rivers in Pittsburgh and travel through the South Side, Oakland, Shadyside and Bloomfield neighborhoods – just to name a few.
-The course runs along the rivers of the City and challenges you on a hill that takes you into the University area of Pittsburgh.
-The last five miles are downhill as you return into the downtown area.
+Runners will race on the North Shore of Pittsburgh, cross each of the three rivers in Pittsburgh and travel through the South Side before and into the streets of downtown Pittsburgh to the finish line.

 - USA Track and Field certified course

 - Bicycles, skateboards, scooters, baby joggers, strollers, roller skates and roller blades are not permitted on the course

 - Headphones (iPods, mp3 players, CDs, tape walkmans, radios, etc.) are discouraged

 - There is no wheelchair division for the Half Marathon; push rim and hand crank wheelchairs are permitted on the Marathon course ONLY.
 Click here for more information.

 - Fluid and medical aid stations are positioned along the course